The Times Leader, a Civitas Media property, covers Northeastern Pennsylvania.

 In 1972, after the flood caused by the remains of Hurricane Agnes devastated the Wyoming Valley, the newspapers combined to form one publication with the unwieldy name Wilkes Barre Times Leader/The Evening News/Wilkes-Barre Record.
 Then, in 1978, the paper was purchased by Capital Cities Corp. and renamed the Times Leader.

 The past decades have seen many changes at the Times Leader.
 A highly successful Sunday edition began publication in 1987.
 The newspaper had published under various owners until 2013, when Civitas Media was formed.
-The Times Leader is the flagship of Civitas Media, which is owned by Philadelphia-based Versa Capital Management.
+The Times Leader Media Group is owned by Philadelphia-based Versa Capital Management.

 In 1997, a state-of-art $15 million press was installed, bringing the Times Leader into the new millennium with the newest printing technologies.
 That press received over $700,000 in upgrades in 2014.